 In a large cohort of patients with PAH-CHD we have observed that both the anatomical-pathophysiological and clinical classification systems identified groups of patients distinct in baseline characteristics.
 In our cohort, however, only the anatomical-pathophysiological classification identified significantly different survival from point of referral to our pulmonary hypertension centre, between the major groups.
 Higher age and creatinine, lower DLco% and FEV1% predicted and non-post-tricuspid defect type are important independent predictors of poor survival from point of referral.
 The presence of these adverse prognostic markers may be useful in identifying patients requiring more aggressive pulmonary vascular therapy.

+Chapter V:

 A comparison of risk stratification models in pulmonary arterial hypertension

 Abstract